ALLEN Coaching

 Question:33

-Out of the options mentioned, the state functions are: Temperature, Enthalpy, Entropy, Free energy and the path functions are Work, Heat, etc.
+Out of the options mentioned, the state functions are: Temperature, Enthalpy, Entropy, and Free energy and the path functions are Work, Heat, etc.

 Question:34